Director, Talloires Network

-Maureen Keegan is the Program Coordinator at the Talloires Network.
+Maureen Keegan joined the Talloires Network as Program Coordinator in August 2012.
 Maureen holds a degree in International Studies with a concentration in Political Science and a minor in French from Boston College.
 As an undergraduate, she spent time living in France while studying at the Institut d’études politiques de Paris (Sciences Po).
 Maureen joined the Talloires Network because of a firm belief in the importance of civic engagement as a component of higher education and an interest in the evolving role of the university in the global community.

 Program Assistant, Youth Economic Participation Initiative